diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 For anything more complex than a linear chain, there are libraries that can help orchestrate your workflow (although they are also suited to linear chains, or even one-off jobs).
 The simplest is in the org.apache.hadoop.mapreduce.jobcontrol package: the **JobControl** class.
 (There is an equivalent class in the org.apache.hadoop.mapred.jobcontrol package, too.)
 An instance of JobControl represents a graph of jobs to be run.
 You add the job configurations, then tell the JobControl instance the dependencies between jobs.
 You run the JobControl in a thread, and it runs the jobs in dependency order.
 You can poll for progress, and when the jobs have finished, you can query for all the jobs’ statuses and the associated errors for any failures.
 If a job fails, JobControl won’t run its dependencies.

-JobControl, which runs on the client machine submitting the jobs.
+`JobControl, which runs on the client machine submitting the jobs`.

 #### Apache Oozie
 Apache Oozie is a system for running workflows of dependent jobs.
 It is composed of two main parts: `a workflow engine` that stores and runs workflows composed of different types of Hadoop jobs (MapReduce, Pig, Hive, and so on), and `a coordinator engine` that runs workflow jobs based on `predefined schedules` and `data availability`.
 Oozie has been designed to `scale`, and it can manage the `timely execution of thousands of workflows` in a Hadoop cluster, each composed of possibly dozens of constituent jobs.

 Oozie makes `rerunning failed workflows` more tractable, `since no time is wasted running successful parts of a workflow`.
 Anyone who has managed a complex batch system knows how difficult it can be to catch up from jobs missed due to downtime or failure, and will appreciate this feature.

-Unlike JobControl, which runs on the client machine submitting the jobs, Oozie runs as a service in the cluster, and clients submit workflow definitions for immediate or later execution.
-In Oozie parlance, a workflow is a DAG of action nodes and control-flow nodes.
+Unlike JobControl, which runs on the client machine submitting the jobs, `Oozie runs as a service in the cluster`, and clients submit workflow definitions for immediate or later execution. `In Oozie parlance, a workflow is a DAG of action nodes and control-flow nodes`.

 An action node performs a workflow task, such as moving files in HDFS; running a MapReduce, Streaming, Pig, or Hive job; performing a Sqoop import; or running an arbitrary shell script or Java program.
 A control-flow node governs the workflow execution between actions by allowing such constructs as conditional logic (so different execution branches may be followed depending on the result of an earlier action node) or parallel execution.
 When the workflow completes, Oozie can make an HTTP callback to the client to inform it of the workflow status.
 It is also possible to receive callbacks every time the workflow enters or exits an action node.